niemanne/Reaction-wheel/build_log.md

 ### Key takeaways:
 - PID controller must be tuned with real sensor feedback for accurate attitude control
-- LEGO frame provides a quick and flexible method to proto
+- LEGO frame provides a quick and flexible method to protoprototype mechanical setup
+- Independent testing of motor and IMU components helps identify issues before full integration
+- Maintaining detailed build logs improves project organization and motivation

+### Next steps planned:
+- Build LEGO test frame and securely mount motor + flywheel
+- Wire motor driver and IMU to Arduino and verify integrated operation
+- Port PID loop code to hardware and begin iterative tuning with sensor input
+- Document wiring and physical setup with photos for GitHub upload
+- Conduct initial system testing focusing on stability and disturbance response